screen device object

 A screen object is optional.
 You only need to add one if you want to change a property from default.
-Note for some properties you can also change the default values themselves using pb_prefs at the MATLAB command line, which may be more convenient.
+Note you can also change the default values themselves using pb_prefs at the MATLAB command line, which may be more convenient.

 An object of type screen represents the screen and window the experiment shows in.
 This lets you set options like window size and position, timing precision / compatibility tradeoffs, color/luminance calibration, etc. An experiment can only have one screen object.
 You can add columns setting properties for it in the optional table for objects not specific to trial (experiment, device, staircase objects).
 [Or in the coding method: Make a screen object outside trials using function screenObject, set properties, and input it to addToExperiment.]